rikschennink/fitty/readme.md

 ## Arguments

-You can pass the following option properties.
+The following options are available to pass to the `fitty` method.

 `minSize`
 The minimum font size in pixels.
 Default is `16`.